Broadway Flows Implementation

 • The k2masking keyspace can also be created by the deploy.flow of the TDM LU.

 • Starting from Fabric V7.2, SQLite and PostgreSQL are also supported as System DBs.
 The settings are done via the new internal_db section of Fabric config.ini file.
 Before deploying the TDM LU, verify that the SEQ_CACHE_INTREFACE Shared Global is set with the proper interface.
 By default, it is populated with DB_CASSANDRA.
-If you wish the create the k2masking on PostgreSQL DB, set a PG DB interface name in the SEQ_CACHE_INTREFACE Global.
+If you wish the create the k2masking on a PostgreSQL DB, set a PG DB interface name in the SEQ_CACHE_INTREFACE Global.

 Take the following steps in order to create the sequences for your TDM implementation: